 The novel coronavirus has led to a global pandemic that seriously threatens the health and well-being of billions of people.
 Given the absence of a vaccine or a cure, health authorities turn to non-medical interventions, such as case isolation and quarantine, social distancing, and hygiene measures to reduce virus transmission.
 The pandemic puts pressure on governments to develop new policies, mechanisms, and technologies, in ways which would have been deemed quite inconceivable before the pandemic.
 In this report, we are focusing on a central technology: Contact Tracing Technologies (CTT), which identify people who might have been exposed to COVID-19 positive people and aims to isolate them before they spread the virus further.

 The coronavirus crisis has highlighted how different countries and democratic regimes respond.
-Countries differ by the type of technologies they develop, but the way they frame and regulate the technologies, by the way citizens react and behave with the given technology, and by the overall success of the technology.
-The Israeli case study of contact tracing is fascinating for several reasons.
-First, Israeli citizens were able to interact with two types of contact tracing technology: voluntary and involuntary.
-This allows us to analyze a “natural experiment” in which we can assess how people respond and frame points of views regarding a new tracking technology.
-We look at contact tracing as a crucial case study that can help us understand a phenomenon we will call a “privacy shock”: how citizens have to respond immediately to a new privacy challenge.
-This point of view can be helpful in designing and evaluating large scale technological public health interventions in this global pandemic.
-More generally, the case study can help policy-makers recognize important aspects of surveillance technologies which are sometimes overlooked: the negative externalities of surveillance are not always apparent, leaving the discourse murky and unfocused.
-Privacy shocks can help us focus our attention and isolate various effects that are mostly hidden.
+Countries differ in terms of the type of technologies they develop, the way they frame and regulate the technologies, the way citizens react and behave with the given technology, and by the overall success of the technology.
+This case study of contact tracing in Israel is fascinating for several reasons.
+First, Israeli citizens interacted with two types of contact tracing technology: voluntary and involuntary.
+This allows us to analyze a “natural experiment” in which we can assess how people respond and form their points of view regarding a new tracking technology.
+We can also take advantage of this natural experiment to help us understand a phenomenon we will call “privacy shock”: a situation in which citizens have to respond immediately to a new privacy challenge.
+This point of view can be helpful in designing and evaluating large scale technological public health interventions during this global pandemic.
+More generally, the case study can help policymakers recognize important aspects of surveillance technologies that are sometimes overlooked: specifically, the negative externalities of surveillance, which are not always apparent, leaving the discourse murky and unfocused.
+The concept of a “privacy shock” can help us focus our attention and isolate various effects that are mostly hidden.

 Contact Tracing Technologies

-A central non-medical intervention in stopping the spread of the novel coronavirus is the use of Contact Tracing Technologies (CTT), which includes identifying infected people (usually people with symptoms) quickly, and then using tracking technology to gather information about recent contacts and following up and quarantining those contacts to interrupt further transmission of the epidemic.
+A key non-medical intervention in stopping the spread of the novel coronavirus is the use of Contact Tracing Technologies (CTT), which can identify infected people (usually people with symptoms) quickly, leverage tracking technology to gather information about recent contacts, and follow up with and quarantine those contacts to interrupt further transmission of the epidemic.
 Contact tracing is not new.
-It has been used to prevent the outspread of epidemical diseases, such as HIV, Ebola, and tuberculosis.
-The widespread of the COVID-19 crisis, and the explosion of mobile smartphones adoption, have led to strong efforts to design and to deploy unprecedented CTTs in scale and sophistication.
+It has been used to prevent the spread of epidemical diseases such as HIV, Ebola, and tuberculosis.
+The widespread nature of the COVID-19 crisis and the explosion of mobile smartphone adoption have led to intense efforts to design and deploy CTTs that are unprecedented in scale and sophistication.

-The effectiveness of CTTs is under a serious debate.
+The effectiveness of CTTs is under serious debate.
 Simulation-based studies have shown that CTTs can be effective in epidemiological models, with the potential of bringing epidemics under control if contacts of positive cases are isolated quickly enough.
-If the adoption rates are high enough, the combination of isolation and contact tracing/quarantining could bring R, the effective reproduction number, below 1 and, therefore, effectively control the epidemic.
+If the adoption rates are high enough, the combination of isolation and contact tracing/quarantining can bring R, the effective reproduction number, below 1 and, therefore, effectively control the epidemic.
 However, other analyses have shown that CTT interventions can reduce the number of transmissions with any uptake in the adoption rates while minimizing the impact on the rest of the population.

 Typologies of Applications and History